 This feature disables the power door locks and liftgate power door lock control switches if all doors are closed and the perimeter alarm becomes armed.

 Once the locks are disabled, they only become active when the perimeter alarm is disarmed or a door, liftgate, liftgate window or hood is open.

-Deactivating/activating power door trim switch inhibit
+Deactivating/activating power door lock disable feature